lightbits/lightbits.github.io/euler2/euler2.markdown

     |  z    1   -x |
     | -y    x    1 |

-(This is a special matrix that we will see again soon.)
-I'll leave it as a brain push-up (or sit-up...?) to verify that no matter what Euler angle permutation you consider, they are all (approximately) equal to this when you plug in small angles.
+I'll leave it to your curiosity to check that no matter what Euler angle order you consider, they are all (approximately) equal to this when you plug in small angles.
 So when we write

     // update current rotation with offset from gradient descent R = euler(rx,ry,rz)*R